LASSO Inference for High Dimensional Predictive Regressions: Monte Carlo Simulations

 In this section, we evaluate the performance of the proposed XDlasso inference procedure by comparing its test size and power with those of Dlasso.
-Although Dlasso, as well as other existing LASSO-bias-correction procedures, is not designed to handle persistent regressors, we include this comparison to highlight the value added by the IVX transformation.
-Furthermore, to demonstrate the robustness of the XDlasso approach, we benchmark it using tests based on infeasible estimators where an oracle reveals the locations of nonzero coefficients.
+Although Dlasso and other existing LASSO bias-correction procedures are not designed to handle persistent regressors, we include this comparison to highlight the value added by the IVX transformation.
+Furthermore, to demonstrate the robustness of the XDlasso approach, we benchmark it using tests based on infeasible estimators, where an oracle reveals the locations of the nonzero coefficients.